The liver is an extremely important organ and is responsible for over 1,000 tasks 24 hours a day.

-Common medications that are conventionally used to treat canine liver disease include:
+Commonly used conventional medications to treat canine liver disease include:

-Chronic liver inflammation (often called chronic-active hepatitis) is treated using corticosteroids to decrease inflammation and scarring.
+Vets usually prescribe corticosteroids to treat chronic liver inflammation (often called chronic-active hepatitis).
+Corticosteroids can decrease inflammation and scarring.

-Antibiotics (such as Neomycin) are given to dogs with hepatiac encelphalopathy.
+Dogs with hepatic encephalopathy usually receive antibiotics (such as Neomycin).
 Antibiotics kill ammonia-producing bacteria, thereby lessening the amount of ammonia exposure to the body.
 Antibiotics are also used in cases of infection.